 If you want to add a gorgeous rustic touch to your holiday decor, try making one of these creative Christmas pallet ideas.
-With such a large variety of ideas, you’re sure to find a design you love!
+With such a large variety of DIY pallet projects, you’re sure to find a design you love!

-And just like that it’s time to decorate for Christmas!
-If you’re looking to change up your decor a little, what better way is there to do that than to use wood pallets?
+And just like that, it’s time to decorate for Christmas!
+If you’re looking to change up your Christmas decor a little, what better way is there to do that than to use wood pallets?

 Wood signs for home decor are all the rage right now, and for good reason.
 They’re cheap, easy to find, and easy to make into gorgeous projects of all types.